dimodi/project-templates/README.md

 1. Open Terminal and go to the desired parent folder of your future app.
 1. Execute the `dotnet new` command with the short name of the template and the app name, for example:
     ```sh
-    dotnet new dimodi-blazor-server -o MyNewAppName
+    dotnet new dimodi-blazor -o MyNewAppName
     ```

 When creating a WebAssembly app, make sure to select the server project as a startup project before running.